-bootable media - A CD, DVD, or floppy disk that you can use to start your computer.
-In case your hard drive is damaged or your computer has a virus, ensure that you always have a bootable CD, DVD, or floppy disk available.
-Your Drivers and Utilities media is an example of bootable media.
+bootable CD - A CD that you can use to start your computer.
+In case your hard drive is damaged or your computer has a virus, ensure that you always have a bootable CD or floppy disk available.
+Your Drivers and Utilities media is a bootable CD.